uninstallio/android-sdk/README.md

 ### Steps to integrate the sdk to your Android project.

-1. Setup - Clone the github repository (add url) or download and unzip the zip file (all url).
+1. Setup - Clone the github repository or download and unzip the zip file .
 2. Add SDK jar files to libs folder.
 3. Configure SDK settings in the Your project's AndroidManifest.xml file.
 4. Set the SDK “Token and Secret” in Your project's string.xml file.